 Metastasis is the cause of nine out of ten deaths in cancer patients.
-The system-level analyses of intra- and inter-cellular signaling networks indicate that rapid growth and metastasis formation often are different outcomes of complex integrated molecular events.
+The system-level analyses of intra- and intercellular signalling networks indicate that rapid growth and metastasis formation are often different outcomes of complex integrated molecular events.

-Evidence from human studies
+3. Evidence from human studies

-The theory that patients with a rapidly growing cancer have a poor prognostic outlook may have remained so long-lived not only because it makes intuitive sense.
-A more important reason may be that empirical evidence to refute the theory is so hard to generate.
-Indeed, in an individual patient, the growth rate of the primary tumor is usually impossible to measure.
-And indirect estimates, such as time between onset of symptoms and diagnosis, are notoriously difficult to retrieve and interpret.
+The theory that patients with a rapidly growing cancer have a poor prognostic outlook may have remained so persistent not only because it makes intuitive sense but also because empirical evidence to refute the theory is so hard to generate.
+Indeed, in an individual patient, the growth rate of the primary tumour is usually impossible to measure, whereas indirect estimates-such as time between onset of symptoms and diagnosis-are notoriously difficult to retrieve and interpret.

-The only valid scenario that allows the identification of groups of cancers with different growth rates is in cancer screening: One group comprises patients who surface clinically as interval cancers between two screening examinations or shortly after a negative screening (so-called interval cancers).
-Interval cancers have, by definition, a detectable preclinical phase (sojourn time) which is shorter than the interval between two screening examinations.
-[20] And the preclinical phase, as a measure of growth rate, would be shorter the sooner the cancer is detected after a negative screening.
-The valid comparison group comprises patients unaffected by screening, diagnosed in routine clinical practice due to symptomatic disease (due to length-bias sampling and overdiagnosis bias, and thus overrepresentation of slowly growing tumors, screen-detected cancer patients are not a valid comparison group).
-[20]
+The only valid scenario that allows the identification of groups of cancers with different growth rates is in cancer screening.
+Patients who surface clinically with interval cancers between two screening examinations, or shortly after a negative screening (so-called interval cancers), make up one group.
+Interval cancers have, by definition, a detectable preclinical phase (sojourn time) which is shorter than the interval between two screening examinations [20].
+The preclinical phase, as a measure of growth rate, would be shorter the sooner the cancer is detected after a negative screening.
+The valid comparison group comprises patients unaffected by screening, diagnosed in routine clinical practice due to symptomatic disease; because of length-bias sampling and overdiagnosis bias-and thus over-representation of slowly growing tumours-screen-detected cancer patients do not make up a valid comparison group [20].

-Hence, valid assessment of the theory that rapidly growing tumors are more lethal can be undertaken only within populations where interval cancers can be compared with cancers detected unaffected by prior or ongoing screening.
-To prevent confounding, a valid study also requires that interval cancers have been treated according to the same principles as noninterval cancers.
-All these methodologic challenges limit the number of informative studies substantially.
-Below, we provide an overview of evidence from high-quality studies for different cancer types.
+Hence, valid assessment of the theory that rapidly growing tumours are more lethal than slowly growing ones can be undertaken only within populations where interval cancers can be compared with cancers detected without prior or ongoing screening.
+To prevent confounding, a valid study also requires that interval cancers are treated according to the same principles as noninterval cancers.
+All these methodological challenges limit the number of informative studies substantially.
+Below, we provide an overview of evidence from highquality studies for different cancer types.

-Cervical cancer
+4. Cervical cancer

-We are aware of only one informative study based on an audit of the National Swedish Screening Program.
-[21] To eliminate lead-time and length-bias sampling, the investigators analyzed symptomatic cervical cancers diagnosed following a negative smear.
-These case patients were divided into those who progressed rapidly and were detected before the next scheduled screening (interval cancer); and those who were overdue and detected after the recommended screening interval.
+We are aware of only one informative study based on an audit of the National Swedish Screening Program [21].
+To eliminate lead-time and length-bias sampling, the investigators analysed symptomatic cervical cancers diagnosed following a negative smear.
+These case patients were divided into those who progressed rapidly and were detected before the next scheduled screening (interval cancer), and those who were overdue and detected after the recommended screening interval.

-As shown in Figure 1, those who surfaced clinically during the screening interval had a higher (rather than lower as the prevailing theory predicts) disease specific survival than women diagnosed after the recommended screening interval.
-The difference in cure proportion was 14%.
-[21] The investigators also compared cancers detected at screening within the recommended interval with those detected later, but found no appreciable difference in the overall excellent prognostic outlook (Figure 1).
-Thus, this large, population-based study provided no evidence that rapidly growing cervical cancers have a poor prognosis.
+As shown in Fig. 1, those who surfaced clinically during the screening interval had a higher (rather than lower as the prevailing theory predicts) disease-specific survival than women diagnosed after the recommended screening interval.
+The difference in cure proportion was 14% [21].
+The investigators also compared cancers detected at screening within the recommended interval with those detected later, but found no appreciable difference in the overall excellent prognostic outlook (Fig. 1).
+Thus, this large population-based study provided no evidence that rapidly growing cervical cancers have a poor prognosis.